zker58/NUCEDC-TRAING/README.md

 You can find that ,there are four branchs, Becasue we plane let everyoen to pull theirself project and code.
 And the last project we will pull in main

-More detail you can look throug the fill[]
+More detail you can look throug the branch-master